top of page

 What if there is a price increase while I am on a Call Back List waiting for a puppy?

 New pricing will apply unless a $500 Reservation Fee has been paid.
-New pricing will also apply if a family has deferred to a later litter for any reason other than a shortage of puppies in the litter they were previously on an Official Pick of Litter list for.
-However, if there is a shortage of puppies in a litter a family is on an Official Pick of Litter for, and there is a price increase on the future litter, we will lock in the pricing that was in place when the Reservation Fee was made.
+If a family chooses to defer to a future litter for any reason other than a shortage of puppies in their originally selected litter, the current pricing at the time of the new litter will apply.
+However, if there is a puppy shortage in the litter a family is already on an Official Pick of the Litter list for, and that family is moved to a future litter, we will honor the pricing that was in place at the time their Reservation Fee was paid—even if prices have increased for the next litter.

 How is it determined what order families will choose their puppy on Choosing Day?